-The Gants Hill Dental Practice is located in Gants Hill in the London Borough of Redbridge and provides predominantly NHS and some private treatment to patients of all ages.
+Western Road Dental Practice is located in Romford in the London Borough of Havering and provides private dental treatment to patients of all ages.

-There is level access for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including some for patients with disabled badges, are available near the practice.
+There is level access for people who use wheelchairs and those with pushchairs via ramps and an elevator lift.
+Car parking spaces, including some for patients with disabled badges, are available outside the practice.

-The dental team includes the principal dentist and three associate dentists, three dental nurses who also cover receptionist duties.
-The practice has two treatment rooms.
+The dental team includes two principal dentists and two associate dentists, one oral surgeon, four dental nurses and one trainee dental nurse, four dental hygienists and a receptionist.
+The practice has four treatment rooms.